6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Faux Wood Blinds

-Faux wood blinds are both decorative and good for allergy sufferers.
+Faux wood blinds are both decorative and ideal for allergy sufferers.
 Wood attracts dust mites less than fabric window coverings.
 Plus, they’re simple to clean and dust.

 Pleated Fabric Shade

-These window coverings are great for people who have a tough time with allergies.
-They consist of non-woven polyester fabric which reduces dust and particles from building up on them.
-Furthermore, they don’t contain any cords which make them easy to adjust.
+Pleated fabric shades are window coverings that are great for people who have a tough time with allergies.
+They consist of non-woven polyester fabric, which reduces dust and particles from building up on them.
+Furthermore, they don’t contain any cords, making them easy to adjust.

 Roller Shades

-Roller shades are one of the most practical window coverings, and one of the best to help combat dust.
+Roller shades are one of the most practical window coverings and one of the best to help combat dust.
 The great thing about these shades is that they have a flat surface and are really simple to wipe off.
-Not only that, dust can’t settle on roller shades when they’re pulled up–which means less allergic triggers for you.
-This type of covering might not be your favorite to use for decoration purposes, but regular shutters and blinds easily trap allergens within the folds.
-Therefore, if you suffer from asthma or allergies, it’s best to use window coverings that are more practical.

 Roller Shades